Barium manganate

 Barium manganate is an inorganic compound with the formula BaMnO4.
 It is used as an oxidant in organic chemistry.
 It belongs to a class of compounds known as manganates in which the manganese resides in a +6 oxidation state.
-Manganate should not to be confused with permanganate which contains manganese(VII).
+Manganate should not be confused with permanganate which contains manganese(VII).
 Barium manganate is a powerful oxidant, popular in organic synthesis and can be used in a wide variety of oxidation reactions.

 Properties

 The manganate(VI) ion is a d1 ion and is tetrahedral with bond angles of approximately 109.5°.
 The Mn−O bond lengths in BaMnO4 and K2MnO4 are identical at 1.66 Å. In comparison, the Mn-O bond length in MnO4(2-) is longer than in MnO4− of 1.56 Å and shorter than the Mn−O bond found in MnO2, 1.89 Å. Barium manganate is isomorphous with BaCrO4 and BaSO4.
 Barium manganate can appear as a dark blue or green to black crystals.
 Barium manganate is indefinitely stable, active and can be stored for months in dry conditions.